JShi12/Customers-and-Products-Analysis-SQL-and-Python/README.md

 ![database schema](./db_schema.png)

 ## SQL file
-The [SQL file] (./Customers_and_Products.sql) contains the SQLite queries I used to explore the dataset with [DB Browser] (https://sqlitebrowser.org/dl/), which is a commonly used tool to handle SQLite databases.
+The [SQL file] (Customers_and_Products.sql) contains the SQLite queries I used to explore the dataset with [DB Browser] (https://sqlitebrowser.org/dl/), which is a commonly used tool to handle SQLite databases.

 ## Jupyter Notebook file
 I exectued the queries with Python in the Jupyter Notebook file (./CustomerAndProductAnalysis_QueryingSQLiteFromPyton) and summeried the results.